-The current scope of the Alumni Association is broad and includes work with all the academic departments on campus, with Career Services, Admissions, student-alumni activities and more.
+The current scope of the Alumni Association is broad and includes work with all the academic departments on campus, Career Services, Admissions, student-alumni activities and more.
 The Executive Committee, in conjunction with the Director of Alumni Engagement, and the Board of Directors establishes operating structure and long-range planning for alumni engagement.
-These goals lead to the Association’s mission statement and provide advanced insight for planning alumni events.
+This supports the Association’s mission statement and provides advanced insight for planning alumni events.

 The MU Alumni Association is governed by a board of twenty-five directors who serve 2-year terms and meet four times annually.
 Board leadership includes four officers --- a president, president-elect, secretary and treasurer.
 All officers are elected to 2-year terms by the board.
 In addition, the board includes appointed and approved chairpersons for each of the Alumni Association committees.
 The committees include: Financial Planning, Nominations and Awards, Engagement, Events and Technology.
 Board members who do not serve as officers or chairpersons are considered at-large members, and they are required to sit on one or more of the above committees.